Jnanadanandini Devi

-Jnanadanandini Tagore (pronounced/bn/ (née Mukhopadhyay; 26 July 1850 – 1 October 1941) was a social reformer who pioneered various cultural innovations and influenced the earliest phase of women's empowerment in 19th century Bengal.
-She was married to Satyendranath Tagore, Rabindranath Tagore's elder brother, and a scion of the Jorasanko Tagore Family.
+Jnanadanandini Tagore (pronounced/bn/ (née Mukhopadhyay; 26 July 1850 – 1 October 1941) was a British Indian writer.
+She was married to Satyendranath Tagore, a scion of the Jorasanko Tagore family.
 She is known today for developing a unique style of sari, the Brahmika sari, based on both the traditional Bengali style, with elements from Gujarati and Parsi style drapes she encountered while living in Bombay (Mumbai).

 Early life

 Jnanadanandini was born to parents Abhaycharan Mukhopadhyay and Nistarini Devi of Narendrapur village in Jessore, Bengal Presidency (Bangladesh).
 Abhaycharan, a Kulin Brahmin, became an out-caste by marrying into a Pirali family and was disinherited by his father.
 In accordance to the prevalent custom, Jnanadanandini was married at the young age of seven or eight to Debendranath Tagore's second son, Satyendranath in 1857.
 In contrast to her idyllic life in Jessore, she found herself confined behind the strict purdah of the Tagore household at Jorasanko.
 In 1862, while pursuing his probationary training for the Indian Civil Service (ICS), Satyendranath asked for Jnanadanandini to join him in England, however his father did not consent.
 Around this time, Jnanadanandini's brother-in-law Hemendranath Tagore took charge of her education.
 She was also tutored briefly by the famous Brahmo educationist Ayodhyanath Pakrashi.
 Upon Satyendranath's return from England in 1864 as the first Indian member of the Civil Service, Jnanadanandini went to live with her husband in Bombay, Pune and Bijapur.